Small ship polar adventures since 1999 +46 31 333 17 30 info@polar-quest.com

 CURRENCY

 The currency of Greenland is the Danish Krone (DKK).
-Debit cards (VISA, MasterCard & AmEx) are accepted in most major cities in Greenland.
+In most places in Greenland you can pay with Credit Card.
 It is generally always a good idea to bring cash in DKK, especially when visiting small towns and settlements.

 (If applicable: The currency in Iceland is the Icelandic Krona (ISK) and debit cards are accepted.)